electric-eloquence/gulp/docs/writing-a-plugin/testing.md

 describe('gulp-prefixer', function() {
   describe('in streaming mode', function() {
     it('should prepend text', function(done) {

-      // create the fake file
+      // Create the fake file.
       var fakeFile = new File({
         contents: es.readArray(['stream', 'with', 'those', 'contents'])
       });

-      // Create a prefixer plugin stream
+      // Create a prefixer plugin stream.
       var myPrefixer = prefixer('prependthis');

-      // write the fake file to it
+      // Write the fake file to it.
       myPrefixer.write(fakeFile);

-      // wait for the file to come back out myPrefixer.once('data', function(file) {
+      // Wait for the file to come back out. myPrefixer.once('data', function(file) {
-        // make sure it came out the same way it went in assert(file.isStream());
+        // Make sure it came out the same way it went in. assert(file.isStream());

-        // buffer the contents to make sure it got prepended to file.contents.pipe(es.wait(function(err, data) {
+        // Buffer the contents to make sure it got prepended to. file.contents.pipe(es.wait(function(err, data) {
-          // check the contents
+          // Check the contents.
           assert.equal(data, 'prependthisstreamwiththosecontents');
           done();
         }));
       });
     });
   });
 });
 ```